Ruddy shelduck: Status

-Buddhists regard the ruddy shelduck as sacred and this gives the birds some protection in central and eastern Asia, where the population is thought to be steady or even rising.
+Buddhists regard the ruddy shelduck as sacred as the plumage is the same colour as a lama's robes, and this gives the birds some protection in central and eastern Asia, where the population is thought to be steady or even rising.
 The Pembo Black-necked Crane Reserve in Tibet is an important wintering area for ruddy shelducks, and here they receive protection.
 In Europe on the other hand, populations are generally declining as wetlands are drained and the birds are hunted.
-However, in Europe and Italy the ruddy shelduck is protected.
-You can not hunt it.
+However, in Europe and Italy the ruddy shelduck is protected, with hunting banned.
 They are less vulnerable than some other waterfowl because of their adaptability to new habitats such as reservoirs.

 In 2023, the Ruddy Shelduck was selected as the flagship species of Arjan International Wetland in Iran, due to its cultural visibility and conservation potential in engaging local communities.

 The ruddy shelduck has a very wide range and an estimated total population size of 170,000 to 225,000 individuals.
 The overall population trend is unclear as some local populations are increasing while others are decreasing.
 The bird does not appear to meet the higher criteria necessary to be considered threatened, and the International Union for Conservation of Nature assesses that its conservation status is of least concern.
 It is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.